 - Scrub the spreadsheet extracting RefDes, Count and Description.
-(Simple description, typically just a Value.)
-These will be called the "Input List".
+(Simple description, typically just a value.)
+These items will be called the "Input List".

 - Match each Input List item to a PartSync PS part.
 This will require new parts to be flushed out in the list of PS parts.

-- With the Part List built BOMs, Kits, Cost Reports and Purchase Lists can be generated.
+- With the Part List built, then BOMs, kits, cost reports and purchase lists can be generated.

 Always remember that all PS items must exist before a Part List can be constructed in the PartSync database.
-The process is typically two part.
-First all the simple previous used parts can be quickly match.
-New schematic parts must receive part information as new PS items and then the Input List can be fully matched.
+The process is typically two steps.
+First, all the previously used parts can be quickly matched.
+New schematic parts must be assigned part information as new PS items and then the Input List can be fully matched.